fmi/iot-course/05-connectivity-1/Exercises.md

 ## Bluetooth Low Energy
 Use ESP32 to emulate a heart rate monitor.

 Notes:
 * You must install the ESP32 to Arduino and select "ESP32 Dev Module".
 * While uploading the sketch you must hold the "BOOT" button.
 Otherwise upload will not start.
 You can release it after upload has started.
 See: https://www.reddit.com/r/esp32/comments/885mzj/what_do_the_boot_and_en_buttons_do/
+* Use the SelfLoops HRV application (Android) to test if it works.

 ## WiFi access point and HTTP server
 Implement an access point and an HTTP server that lets you change the state of LED with an incoming HTTP request